arrorLabArts/privacy-policies/firesats-wallet.md

 If you have any questions about this Privacy Policy, please contact us at [art3ficerx@gmail.com].

-By using the FireSats Wallet App, you acknowledge that you have read and understood this Privacy Policy and agree to its terms and conditions.
+By using the FireSat Wallet App, you acknowledge that you have read and understood this Privacy Policy and agree to its terms and conditions.

 This Privacy Policy was last updated on  14.09.2023